 5. Criminal record and barring

 All NHS providers are required to be registered with the Care Quality Commission (CQC) and, as part of this registration are required to comply with the Health and Social Care Act 2008 (Regulated Activities) Regulations 2010 and the Care Quality Commission (Registration) Regulations 2009.
 The CQC's Essential Standards of Quality and Safety outline 16 core standards which must be met, including having robust recruitment practices in place (Outcome 12 Requirements relating to workers, specifically refers).
 NHS providers should therefore provide evidence of compliance with the NHS Employment Check Standards as part of the CQC's annual regulatory framework.

-The Employment Check Standards are also embedded in the Government Procurement Services (GPS) National Agency Framework Agreement and annual audit checks of agencies, to assure compliance with the standards is met in relation to contracted and sub-contracted staff.
+The Employment Check Standards are also embedded in the Crown Commercial Service (formerly known as the Government Procurement Service) National Agency Framework Agreement and annual audit checks of agencies, to assure compliance with the standards is met in relation to contracted and sub-contracted staff.